Confratute for Credit 2022

 International applicants must meet the English proficiency requirements for international students posted on the Graduate School's webpage, https://grad.uconn.edu/prospective-student/ if interested in applying for graduate level credit as non-degree students.

 Attendees can earn a maximum of 35 contact hours of participation at Confratute by attending a full schedule of keynotes, strands and special topic sessions.
-To receive contact hours, A Planning and Documentation Guide must be completed and returned to firstname.lastname@example.org by Friday, July 16th.
-This guide can be found in your participant information packet.
+To receive contact hours, A Planning and Documentation Guide must be completed and returned to firstname.lastname@example.org by Friday, July 22rd.
 You may NOT receive both academic credit and contact hours from UConn for Confratute.
-The Contact Hours given by the State of Connecticut may or may not be honored by other state agencies.
+The contact hours given by the State of Connecticut may or may not be honored by other state agencies.